Academic Catalogs

 Course Objectives

-• 2. describe different methods for digital marketing including web marketing, online advertising, search engines, e-mail marketing, and social media.
+• 2.
+Examine different methods for digital marketing including web marketing, online advertising, search engines, e-mail marketing, and social media.

-• 5. recognize the changes and discuss the impact of digital marketing on both marketing and overall business strategy.
+• 4.
+Discuss the impact of digital marketing on both marketing and overall business strategy.

 Lecture Content

-Foundations of digital marketing and electronic commerce Definitions and content Driving forces Strategies Benefits and limitations Impact on overall marketing and business Digital marketing and electronic commerce systems Market research Online consumers Advertising Business-to-consumer (B2C) models Business-to-business (B2B) models Intranet and extranet Social media websites Retail industry implications Implications for small businesses Technological infrastructure for digital marketing and electronic commerce applications Web page creation Web programming and development Desktop and laptop interactivity Mobile device interface Dynamic data accessing Software agents Digital marketing and electronic commerce implementation and support Electronic payment systems Online security Legal aspects and issues Privacy concerns Economic and global issues Components of digital economics Competition in the marketplace Industry impact and best practices
+Foundations of digital marketing and e-commerce Definitions and content Driving forces Strategies Benefits and limitations Impact on overall marketing and business Digital marketing and e-commerce systems Market research Online consumers Advertising B2C models B2B models Intranet and extranet Social media websites Retail industry implications Implications for small businesses Technological infrastructure for digital marketing and e-commerce applications Web page creation Web programming and development Desktop and laptop interactivity Mobile device interface Dynamic data accessing Software agents SEO Digital marketing and e-commerce implementation and support Electronic payment systems Online security Legal aspects and issues Privacy concerns Economic and global issues Components of digital economics Competition in the marketplace Industry impact and best practices

 Method(s) of Instruction